8 Exemplary German Worksheets to Use as Teaching Materials

 The design is clear, no instructions needed.
 It works just like any old newspaper crossword puzzle, but it is loaded with teaching goodness.

-For each of the 38 across and down answers, your students will need the Präteritum form of the given verb and how to adjust it to the given person.
+For each of the 38 across and down answers, your students will need to know the Präteritum form of the given verb and how to adjust it to the given person.
 You can find the complete crossword puzzle and its solution key as a free download online.

 2. What’s so Special About Specialists?